Houston Psychiatrist

 Psychiatrists and their patients must work closely together to understand a medication’s effect on that person.
 The risks, benefits, side-effects, and outcomes require on-going evaluations by both the patient and the psychiatrist.

-People who make the best psychiatrists are those with a high degree of empathy and patience who are also good at listening and communicating compassionately to a broad range of people.
+People who make the best psychiatrists are those with a high degree of empathy and patience.
+They should be great at listening and communicating compassionately to a broad range of people.

 8/10/2020